Get Approved for up to $35,000 in 3 minutes

 Reviewed by Victor Ko

-With tax season upon us, it’s important to be aware of all tax changes to help make filing your taxes simpler and to help you get the largest refund possible from the Federal Government.
-For 2024, there have been quite a few changes made when it comes to filing your taxes, so you should be aware to verify you have everything you need to file.
+With tax season upon us, it’s important to be aware of all tax changes added to help make filing your taxes simpler and to help you get the largest refund possible from the Federal Government.
+For 2025, there have been a number of changes that have come into effect and have a key role when it comes to filing your taxes, so you should be aware to verify you have everything you need to file.

 Table of Contents

-Before you start filing your taxes, though, you should know that the first day you were able to start filing was February 19.
-You now have until April 30 to file your taxes.
+Before you start filing your taxes, though, you should know that the first day you are able to start filing is February 19.
+This is mostly due to the fact T4’s are due to be released by the end of February.
+You have until April 30 to file your taxes.
 The only exception to this is for those who are self-employed.
 They have until June 15 to file their taxes.
 Any amounts owed, though, have to be paid by April 30.

-When filing in 2024 for the 2023 tax year, there are quite a few changes you need to consider.
+When filing in 2025 for the 2024 tax year, there are quite a few changes you need to consider that are different from the current amounts and methods.
 These changes may or may not affect you, but it’s good to know since they will be this way going forward.

 Income Tax Packages